 The first is, I think, plain ignorant stupidity, unable to discern what is significant and what not; missing meaning in a wider frame, neglecting the importance of choices, causes and consequences; to make something simple for other people you must first make good sense of it for yourself and additionally perceive differences in point of view.

 The second enemy is an inclination to pretend that you know when you don't.
 The licence-to-make-things-simple should be strictly denied to those who are shy to say “I do not know.”

-The strangest enemy of intuitive simplicity is, sadly, not stupidity, nor ignorance but scrupulous knowledge, the cult of truth and fact as it is “in itself”, born from meticulous expertise and an intransigent scientific training; scores of excellent specialists suffer from never having learned or understood that knowing and applying expertise is one profession while serving human interest, transferring expertise and helping people is a completely different role – to be played by the same expert – with different rules and different aims adapted to dissimilar situations.
+The strangest enemy of intuitive simplicity is, sadly, not stupidity, nor ignorance, but scrupulous knowledge, the cult of truth and fact as it is “in itself”, born from meticulous expertise and an intransigent scientific training; scores of excellent specialists suffer from never having learned or understood that knowing with precision and applying their expertise is one profession, while transferring expertise and helping people to understand what they do is a completely different action-role serving human interest– to be played by the same expert – with different rules and different aims adapted to dissimilar situations.
 Some of the best minds never learn to "think people".

 Curiously, others, highly gifted and educated, but who lack a talent of understanding the here-and-now prove to act quite stupid when it comes to making things simple; by neglect and misfit with the people and circumstances they address.
 Causing humans to understand is not a mechanic “process” of explanation one could copyright, multiply like software and sell in a box.
 Let the post-humanist AI dream of that.